Skip to main content

 Sicily

-Sicilian cuisine is a blend of Arab, Greek, and Norman influences, featuring seafood, citrus fruits, and sweet pastries.
+Sicilian cooking carries Arab, Greek, and Norman influences, leaning on seafood, citrus, and sweet pastries.

 Cultural Significance: